 The romantic old town of Füssen

-The attractive location of the town on the edge of the Alps never fails to captivate visitors: framed by the imposing high mountain peaks and an idyllic lake landscape, 800-1200 m above sea level, making it the town in Bavaria at the highest altitude, the ideal starting-point for trips to the royal castles of Neuschwanstein and Hohenschwangau, only 5 km away, or the Wies Church, 29 km.
+The attractive location of the over 700-year-old town on the edge of the Alps never fails to captivate visitors: framed by the imposing high mountain peaks and an idyllic lake landscape, 800-1200 m above sea level, making it the town in Bavaria at the highest altitude.
+It is the ideal starting-point for trips to the royal castles of Neuschwanstein and Hohenschwangau, only 5 km away, or the Wies Church, about 25 km away.

-Regular conducted tours of the town, museum and churches as well as special tours for groups are offered throughout the year.
+Regular conducted guided city tours, museum and churche tours as well as special tours for groups are offered throughout the year.
 High-spirited festivals against a historical backdrop, culture outdoors on the old market places or in the courtyards and the Christmas Market during Advent lend a very special magic to Füssen's Old Town.